 Victrex is proud to be part of this team, partnering with organisations that span the complete value chain – from composite PAEK material supplier to OEMs and the TPRC.
 This combination of knowledge, resources and expertise ensured that the research and technology development was performed with a clear view on the future application and manufacturing, including the development of numerical process design tools.

 Innovation and material science

-The panel is a combination of a carbon-reinforced PAEK composite insert that is press formed, and then overmoulded with VICTREX™ PEEK 90HMF40.
-With a relatively low melting temperature, the composite PAEK polymer can be overmoulded with PEEK, with the heat of the injected polymer being used to melt the surface of the solid insert upon contact.
+The panel is a combination of a carbon-reinforced PAEK composite insert that is press formed, and then overmolded with VICTREX™ PEEK 90HMF40.
+With a relatively low melting temperature, the composite PAEK polymer can be overmolded with PEEK, with the heat of the injected polymer being used to melt the surface of the solid insert upon contact.

 Combining the best of two manufacturing processes

-Overmoulding of the grid stiffened panel combined elements of press forming and injection moulding, and demonstrated the excellent bonding between the two compounds.
-This resulted in a part that had the geometrical stiffness of an injected grid with the material performance of a continuous fibre reinforced composite, all realised with the fast production speed of injection moulding – with a cycle time of less than two minutes.
+Overmolding of the grid stiffened panel combined elements of press forming and injection molding, and demonstrated the excellent bonding between the two compounds.
+This resulted in a part that had the geometrical stiffness of an injected grid with the material performance of a continuous fibre reinforced composite, all realized with the fast production speed of injection molding – with a cycle time of less than two minutes.

 Benefits for today

 Overmolded thermoplastic composites offer huge opportunities for components that are produced in large volume:

 However the value of the technology magnifies when considering applications beyond the existing part design: